 - reducing the impacts of stock and pest animals on environmentally sensitive areas such as vine thickets, watercourses and wetlands by managing access.
 Examples of activities funded in previous rounds include: establishing artificial watering points away from natural springs or watercourses, erecting fencing to manage stock access, and excluding and controlling pest animals

-- revegetating areas to stabilise soils, improve water quality or increase the value of wildlife habitat
+- stabilising soils, improving water quality or increasing the value of wildlife habitat

-- integrated management of pest plants, pest animals and fire.
+- integrating the management of pest plants, pest animals and fire.

 - have been previously funded by NatureAssist or other programs